wcastand/wallkey/README.md

 # wallkey
-change desktop on osx with cmd, use unsplash or url
+Change desktop on osx with cmd, use unsplash or url

 ## Install